-When you’re building your online presence, there are two steps you’ll need to take right away: claim your domain name (the URL others will use to locate your site) and select a service that will host your site.
+When you’re building your online presence, there are two steps you’ll need to take right away: claim your domain name (the URL others will use to locate your site) and set up your web domain by choosing a service that will host your site.

 In this article, we’ll help you work through these two important tasks.

 What is a web domain?

 As we mentioned above, a web domain is a place you claim on the Internet.
 It’s expressed as a URL, often with the format www.<<yourbusiness>>.com.
 However, it’s become common for businesses to claim other extensions, such as .info, .org, .net, and .co, because it’s difficult to find URLs with a .com address that other businesses haven’t already claimed.

 If it’s possible, try to claim a URL with your business name and the .com extension.
 This URL format usually gives people browsing search results the most confidence in your site and its authenticity.